Doctacosa/IOSync/README.md

 One notable exception comes from player positions, which must NOT be shared across servers.
 As such, these are stored separately in data files.

+## Installation

+1. Download the plugin and place it in your plugins/ directory.
+2. Start and stop the server to generate the configuration file.
+3. Edit config.yml to set storage-path, which is a directory path.
+Servers with the same storage-path value will share their player data.
+4. Start your server.
+That's it, you're done!

 ## Configuration

 `storage-path`: The directory to use to store the players data.
 Servers with the same storage-path value will share their player data.
 If left empty, no synchronisation will happen.
 This can be useful to have the `/switch` method available.